timklge/karoo-headwind/README.md

 ## Extension Developers: Headwind Data Type

 If the user has installed the headwind extension on his karoo, you can stream the headwind data type from other extensions via `karoo-ext`.
-Use extension id `karoo-headwind` with datatype ids `headwind` and `userwindSpeed`.
+Use extension id `karoo-headwind` with datatype ids `headwind`, `windDirection`, `headwindSpeed`, `windSpeed` etc.

-- The `headwind` datatype contains a single field that either represents an error code or the wind direction.
+- The `headwind` datatype contains a single field that either represents an error code or the *relative* wind direction.
 A `-1.0` indicates missing gps receiption, `-2.0` no weather data, `-3.0` that the headwind extension has not been set up.
-Otherwise, the value is the wind direction in degrees; if the user has set the headwind indicator to depict the absolute wind direction, the field will contain the absolute wind direction; otherwise it will contain the headwind direction.
+Otherwise, the value is the headwind direction in degrees.
+- The `windDirection` datatype contains a single field with the *absolute* wind direction in degrees (so 0 = North, 90 = East etc.)
+- The `headwindSpeed` datatype contains a single field that contains the *relative*  headwind speed in meters per second.
-- The `userwindSpeed` datatype contains a single field with the wind speed in the user's defined unit.
-If the user has set the headwind indicator to show the absolute wind speed, this field will contain the absolute wind speed; otherwise it will contain the headwind speed.
+- The `windSpeed` datatype contains a single field that contains the *absolute* wind speed in meters per second.
+- Other datatypes like `windGusts` etc. are also available, see [extension_info.xml](https://github.com/timklge/karoo-headwind/blob/master/app/src/main/res/xml/extension_info.xml)